How to prepare for Public Administration optional for UPSC?

 Organizations

-- This can be covered from R B Aribam easily because it is a short section.
+- This can be covered by R B Aribam easily because it is a short section.
 Focus on System and Contingency Theories as these can be used in various other answers in this optional.

 Accountability and Control

 - This section can be related to current affairs.
-So, when you study, make connections to contemporary events especially centred around India.
+So, when you study, make connections to contemporary events especially centered around India.
 You can refer to R B Aribam, and also Yojana and Kurukshetra magazines.
 Chapter 12 of the Second ARC Report titled ‘Citizen-centric Administration’ is also important for this section.

-- You can get the gists of Yojana magazines from our Gist of Yojana section.
+- You can get the Gists of Yojana magazines from our Gist of Yojana section.

 Administrative Law